terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_catalog"
-sidebar_current: "docs-vcd-data-source-catalog"
+sidebar_current: "docs-vcloud-data-source-catalog"
 description: |-
   Provides a catalog data source.
 ---

-# vcd\_catalog
+# vcloud\_catalog

 Provides a Viettel IDC Cloud Catalog data source.
 A Catalog can be used to manage catalog items and media items.